-This budget represents a consolidation of the Town Moderator budget, and the budgets of the committees appointed by the Town Moderator, into a single presentation.
-It includes salaries for the Town Moderator and the Recording Clerks for Ways & Means, Capital Budget and Zoning Bylaw Review and Bylaw Review as well as Materials and Supplies for Ways and Means.
+The Legislative Committees budget represents a consolidation of the Town Moderator budget and the budgets of committees appointed by the Town Moderator.

-The Town Moderator has the responsibility of directing the Town's three Town Meetings in accordance with Massachusetts General Law and Roberts Rules.
-The Moderator is the appointing authority for Ways and Means, Capital Budget, Zoning Bylaw Review, and other various committees.
-Ways and Means is responsible for reviewing all financial aspects of the Town government and providing a recommendation to
+The Town Moderator is responsible for directing the Town's three Town Meetings in accordance with Massachusetts General Law and Roberts Rules.

+Ways and Means is responsible for reviewing all financial matters and providing recommendations to Town meeting.

-Town Meeting on the operating budget or any warrant articles.
-Capital Budget is responsible for reviewing all departmental funding requests relating to capital purchases, and providing a recommendation to Town Meeting.
-Zoning Bylaw Review has the responsibility of monitoring, reviewing, and making recommendations to Town Meeting regarding any changes to the Town's zoning bylaws.
+Capital Budget is responsible for reviewing all funding requests for capital purchases and providing recommendations to Town Meeting.

-(1) Town Moderator (Elected to a 1 year term), (4) Part Time Recording Clerks
+The Zoning Bylaw Review Committee is responsible for monitoring, reviewing and making recommendations to Town Meeting regarding any zoning bylaws.

+The General Bylaw Review Committee is responsible for reviewing general and special bylaws and making recommendations to Town Meeting.

+The Information Systems Security Advisory Committee (ISSAC) works with Town Administration and Superintendent of Schools regarding technology issues facing the Town.

-ACTUAL 2019 ACTUAL 2020 TOTAL 2021 DEPT 2022 SUPER- VISORY W&M 2022
+ACTUAL 2020 ACTUAL 2021 TOTAL 2022 DEPT 2023 SUPER- VISORY W&M 2023

 Salaries

+Part Time (ISAC) 0 0 0 1500 1500 1500

+Part Time (Land Use) 0 0 0 1500 1500 1500

-Part Time (WM) 3,711 2,955 3,756 3,756 3,756 3,756
+Part Time (WM) 2,955 5,218 3,756 3,756 3,756 3,756

-Part Time (CBC) 234 508 838 838 838 838
+Part Time (CBC) 508 0 838 838 838 838

-Part Time (ZBRC) 0 343 2,000 1,500 1,500 1,500
+Part Time (ZBRC) 343 474 1,500 1,400 1,400 1,400

-Part Time (BLR) 0 0 1,500 1,500 1,500 1,500
+Part Time (BLR) 0 702 1,500 1,500 1,500 1,500

 Elect/Appoint (MOD) 150 150 150 150 150 150

-3- TOTAL SALARIES 4,094 3,956 8,244 7,744 7,744 7,744
+3- TOTAL SALARIES 3,956 6,544 7,744 10,644 10,644 10,644

 Expenses

-Materials & Supplies 0 0 273 273 273 273
+Materials & Supplies 0 0 273 373 373 373

-4- TOTAL EXPENSES 0 0 273 273 273 273
+4- TOTAL EXPENSES 0 0 273 373 373 373

-GRAND TOTAL 4,094 3,956 8,517 8,017 8,017 8,017
+GRAND TOTAL 3,956 6,544 8,017 11,017 11,017 11,017

--5.87%

-122-TOWN ADMINISTRATOR/BOARD OF SELECTMEN
+37.42%

+122 - SELECT BOARD/TOWN ADMINISTRATOR

-The Board of Selectmen is the Chief Executive Officer of the Town of Burlington.
-The Selectmen appoint a Town Administrator as the Chief Administrative Officer to run the day to day operations of the Town.
+The Select Board is the Chief Executive Officer of the Town of Burlington.
+The Board appoints a Town Administrator as the Chief Administrative Officer to run the day to day operations of the Town.

-The Selectmen issue all licenses as authorized by statute, approve all payroll and vendor warrants, sign all major contracts within the Town, not otherwise provided for in the Town's By-Laws, oversees all departments under its control, and is responsible for all Town assets.
-The Board of Selectmen also prepares and approves all warrants for Town Meetings under the provisions of Chapter 686 of The Acts of 1970.
+The Board issues all licenses as authorized by statute, approve all payroll and vendor warrants, sign all major contracts within the Town, not otherwise provided for in the Town's By-Laws, oversees all departments under its control, and is responsible for all Town assets.
+The Select Board also prepares and approves all warrants for Town Meetings under the provisions of Chapter 686 of The Acts of 1970.

-The Town Administrator is responsible for all day to day operations of the agencies/departments under the control of the Board of Selectmen.
-Additional responsibilities include management of all policies, directives and votes of the Board of Selectmen.
+The Town Administrator is responsible for all day to day operations of the agencies/departments under the control of the Select Board.
+Additional responsibilities include management of all policies, directives and votes of the Select Board.

-The Town Administrator is the appointing authority for all departments under the jurisdiction of the Board of Selectmen, negotiates all collective bargaining agreements with employee unions, prepares the overall Town operating budget in consultation with the Town Accountant and the Ways and Means Committee, and assures compliance with all provisions of Massachusetts General Laws, federal statutes and Town regulations.
+The Town Administrator is the appointing authority for all departments under the jurisdiction of the Select Board, negotiates all collective bargaining agreements with employee unions, prepares the overall Town operating budget in consultation with the Town Accountant and the Ways and Means Committee, and assures compliance with all provisions of Massachusetts General Laws, federal statutes and Town regulations.